maticnetwork/zkevm-docs/docs/architecture.md

 ## Verifier

 Verifier is a Smart Contract which is able to verify any ZK-SNARK cryptographic proof.
 This SNARK Verifier proves the validity of every transaction in the batch.
-It is the key entity in any zk-Rollup architechture for the prime reason that it verifies the correctness of a Proof ensuring a valid state transition.
+It is the key entity in any zk-Rollup architecture for the prime reason that it verifies the correctness of a Proof ensuring a valid state transition.

 The Verifier contract is currently deployed on the [Ethereum Mainnet](https://etherscan.io/address/0x4F9A0e7FD2Bf6067db6994CF12E4495Df938E6e9) and [Goerli Testnet](https://goerli.etherscan.io/address/0x8EdA1d8c254a77a57A6A7A1C0262e9A44A7C6D6d).